Guest post - written by Clayton Miller

 Do tourists -or I'd rather say "travelers" since the term "tourism" seems to have become a bad word over the past years, especially when it comes with the prefix "over"- really care about the communities living in the destinations they visit?
 Not really.
 Or at least, not naturally.
 In fact, many travel experiences are just a brief and superficial encounter between a visitor and a place, local populations being usually spectators rather than actors.
 Moreover, only a small portion of the tourism revenues usually go into the pockets of the locals, and we may therefore wonder why they should have any interest in receiving tourists.
 On the other hand, a little more compassion and genuine interest from both part, combined with enough interpretation and interaction could make any relationship between hosts and guests deeper, more meaningful, and mutually beneficial.

-On 14-19 June, 2019, I had a chance to take part in a co-creative trip to Japan as the Founder and CEO of Millennium Destinations, and co-Founder of the Herost project, developed as a global online platform and network for the co-creation, promotion and sharing of sustainable, community-based (CBT) experiences, especially in Northeast and Southeast Asia.
+On 14-19 June, 2019, I had a chance to take part in a co-creative trip to Japan as the Founder and CEO of Millennium Destinations, and co-Founder of the Herost project, developed as an impact-driven brand and digital platform dedicated to the promotion of sustainable, community-centered travel experiences, especially in Northeast and Southeast Asia.

 This co-creative trip was organized within the framework of Travel Well, an initiative supported by Japan Airlines and aimed at developing sustainable CBT experiences in four pilot destinations, to be promoted internationally: 1.
 Kesennuma (Miyagi Prefecture, Tohoku Region), 2.
 Amami-Oshima Island, 3.
 Tokunoshima Island, and 4.
 Kikaijima Island in the Amami Archipelago (Kagoshima Prefecture, Kyushu Region).
 The trip in June covered the three first destinations.